tytydraco/yessleep/out/Three_years_ago_I_was_murdered_at_my_best_friends_wedding_Now_Im_hunting_that_bitch_down_Astrids_first_game_was_just_the_start.md

 “Vibes.”
 I twisted around to shoot her a look.
 “You mean you were stalking me.”

 “Counter question, babe,” Evie murmured, her eyes glued to the DS’s black screen.
-Why are you covered in blood?”
+"Why are you covered in blood?”

 “That’s…” I had to swallow a mouthful of water my stomach had decided to reject.
 “That’s my business.”